CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 **Required materials**

 **Materials**
-* Navigating Stakeholder and Decision-Making Challenges Case Study
+* Navigating Stakeholder and Decision-Making Challenges Threaded Scenario
 * "Exploring Your Role in Leading Change" PDF

 **Pre-read for participants:**
-* Nagivating Stakeholder and Decision-Making Challenges Case Study
+* Nagivating Stakeholder and Decision-Making Challenges Threaded Scenario
 * "Exploring Your Role in Leading Change" PDF

 ### III.
 Session agenda and activities